metaplex-foundation/developer-hub/src/pages/toolbox/index.md

 {% totem-accordion title="Create LUT for a transaction builder (helper)" %}

-This helper method accepts an "base" transaction builder and a recent slot and returns:
+This helper method accepts a "base" transaction builder and a recent slot and returns:

 - An array of transaction builders to create all LUTs required by the base transaction builder.
 - An array of LUTs to be used in the base transaction builder once the LUTs have been created.